 ‘I need space.
 Take care of my life.
-Find a better job!’ he kept repeating, often irritably, at times rudely.
+Find a better job,’ he would snap, at times repeating it in a beseeching voice, at other times banging his fist on any hard surface.
 ‘I need to think this over properly.
-You keep on rushing me.
+You are rushing me.
 Marriage is a serious business.’

-With that, one day he packed and left.
+One day he packed and left.

 Sally had given him the ultimatum after five years of living together: marry or split.